palanca1818/marc/How-to-help.md

-Please note that we are programmers, and don't do artwork.
+Please note that we are programmers and don't do artwork.
 Fontello is our pet project, used to check [nodeca](https://github.com/nodeca/)'s new technologies & components.
 But we know that designers like fontello.
 If you wish to improve it, there are several ways.

 Share icons to fontelico collection